Terrabits/trace-history/doc/validation/timing/README.md

 | 1000        | 10   | `34.6`   | `34.6`    | `34.6`   |
 | 2000        | 10   | `34.6`   | `34.6`    | `34.6`   |

-As you can see, the transient time per sweep (which appears to peak at 5-6 seconds in extreme conditions) dies out considerably around `sweep_count=200`.
+As you can see, the transient time per sweep (which appears to peak at 5-6 seconds in extreme conditions) is almost gone at `sweep_count=200`.